 You can bring your own canoe or kayak and launch from several locations around the park or rentals are available at the Flamingo Marina or Gulf Coast Visitor Center.
 Alternatively you could hire a permitted guide who will outfit your trip and lead your adventure.

-Flamingo Canoe or Kayak Rentals available from Everglades national Park Boat Tours
+Flamingo Canoe or Kayak Rentals available from Everglades National Park Boat Tours - Flamingo

 Follow the links below to learn about some of the favorite water trails and areas to launch within the park.

 For multi-day trips, go to Backcountry Camping in Florida Bay and the 10,000 Islands or along the 99 mile wilderness waterway require careful planning, but are well worth the experience.

 The following links will help you plan day trips: